A habit is defined as:

 'Something that you do often and regularly, sometimes without knowing that you are doing it' (Source)

 Over my 2 years as a professional organiser, I've noticed a common problem with the clients I work with that greatly impacts how they manage the general running and organisation of their home.
-It's something you may be able to relate to yourself, if you ever feel overwhelmed by the state of your home, or that you don't know where to start when it comes to getting your home more organised.
+If you ever feel overwhelmed by the state of your home, or you don't know where to start when it comes to getting your home more organised, you may be able to identify with this problem.

-This commonality is that many people have not developed good daily habits around organisation.
-When I talk about good habits, I'm referring to those things you can do daily to make your home clean and tidy, organised, and easy to maintain.
-So that things are running as smoothly as possible.
+The problem is that many people have not developed good daily habits around organisation.
+When I talk about good habits, I'm referring to those things you can do daily to make your home clean and tidy, organised, and easy to maintain, so that things are running as smoothly as possible.

 While it's important to have good organising habits in all areas of your home, today I want to focus specifically on the kitchen, and 5 smart habits that will simplify your life in this space.

-BONUS: Get your FREE cheat sheet to restore calm and order to your kitchen by clicking on the button below.
-What are you waiting for?!
+BONUS: Get your FREE cheat sheet to restore calm and order to your kitchen by clicking on the button below!

 Let's look at this in relation to the kitchen.

-Because the kitchen is a central zone of the house where so much action takes place, it can easily become cluttered, messy and overrun with 'stuff' without those good daily habits in place.
-This in turn can cause stress, frustration, disappointment and even embarrassment around spending time, or having others spend time, in your kitchen.
+Because the kitchen is a central zone of the house where so much action takes place, it can easily become cluttered, messy and overrun with 'stuff'.
+This in turn causes stress, frustration, disappointment and even embarrassment with spending time, or having others spend time, in your kitchen.

 1 | Put things away when you’re finished using them